For more information, call

 Beginning at age 55, men at average risk (no family history) for developing prostate cancer should begin to discuss the pros and cons of screening with their doctor.
 Men at high risk for developing prostate cancer should begin discussing screening even sooner, around age 40.

-The American Cancer Society recommends that men make an informed decision with their health care provider regarding the appropriateness of prostate cancer screening.
+Northside Hospital supports the American Cancer Society’s recommendation that men should make an informed decision with their health care provider regarding the appropriateness of prostate cancer screening.

 If a biopsy is needed to tell if you have prostate cancer, a sample of tissue is removed from the prostate and sent to a lab.

 Your doctor may recommend a prostate biopsy if:

 The results are reported using what is called a Gleason grade and a Gleason score.
 The Gleason grade tells you how fast the cancer might spread.
 It grades tumors on a scale of 1 - 5.
 You may have different grades of cancer in one biopsy sample.
 The two main grades are added together.
 This gives you the Gleason score.
 The higher your Gleason score, the more likely the cancer is to have spread past the prostate: